paradise-fi/RoFI/softwareComponents/configuration/readme.md

 sizes.

-Currently, the user can create and work with the whole RoFIbot, which is represented by the class `Rofibot`.
-The bot consists of one or more modules.
+Currently, the user can create and work with the whole world, which is represented by the class `RofiWorld`.
+The world consists of bots, which itself is consisted of one or more modules fixed in space.
 A module is represented by its own class called `Module`.

 ## Making custom module